Chicago Firefighter-EMT Erik Zuma Indicted On Multiple Sex Assault Charges; CBS 2's Dana Kozlov Reported On How He Was Still On Job Despite Allegations

 CHICAGO (CBS) — Chicago firefighter-EMT Erik Zuma has been indicted on 14 sex assault charges.

 The grand jury indictment against Zuma came down on Thursday.
-An arraignment is scheduled a week from Friday.READ MORE: Chicago Weather: A Wet Start
+An arraignment is scheduled a week from Friday.READ MORE: 'It Affects The Whole Family': Looking Into Accidental Shooting Deaths Of Children

-CBS 2 Political Investigator Dana Kozlov reported late last month on how Zuma remained on the job after being accused of raping a woman he knew.READ MORE: Englewood Native Victoria Williams Is Proud Illinois Marijuana License Winner
+CBS 2 Political Investigator Dana Kozlov reported late last month on how Zuma remained on the job after being accused of raping a woman he knew.READ MORE: 'It's Appropriate': Chicago Festivals Put In COVID Precautions, Some Businesses Asking For Proof Of Vaccine

-As a result of our reporting, firefighter-EMT Erik Zuma has been removed from field responsibilities within the Fire Department.MORE NEWS: Facebook Picks Des Plaines To Test New 'Neighborhoods' Feature, Taking On Popular Apps Like Nextdoor
+As a result of our reporting, firefighter-EMT Erik Zuma has been removed from field responsibilities within the Fire Department.MORE NEWS: Person Of Interest In Custody In Pistol-Whipping Blue Line Attacks

 Both Mayor Lori Lightfoot and Fire Commissioner Annette Nance-Holt are promising policy reviews and more training.